 University Relations works with faculty and administrators to

 - understand what that audience needs and wants to know,

 - clarify key elements of the campus offering,

 - and develop a message that integrates information essential to both the audience and campus.

 The message is then incorporated into activities and materials -- which could include:

 - a website.

-Marketing activities also include promotion of the University overall.
-Recently, these activities have included print advertising, video production, underwriting a public television series and creation of huge banners hung on UMass Lowell buildings.
+Marketing activities also include promotion of the university overall.
+Recently, these activities have included print advertising, video production, underwriting advertising on public radio and creation of huge banners hung on UMass Lowell buildings.

 Working with the Web Services group, student recruitment marketing will increasingly include a presence on social networking sites and web-based technologies such as video, slide shows, chats, podcasts and blogs.

 For more information, contact Executive Director of Marketing Bryce Hoffman.